 After a long day of work, employees need to get some rest.
 The best environment would be one they feel comfortable with.
 Rest ensures that they'll be rejuvenated enough to work during the next day.
 Ideally, a great unit should have a comfortable sleeping area and some quiet and calm.
 It should also be safe enough for them to spend their time in.

-60-80% of workplace injuries arise from stress.
+An approximate 60-80% of workplace injuries arise from stress.
 If an employee is stressed, chances are they will barely manage to concentrate on the job.
 This can be quite unsafe, especially when employees are needed to handle hazardous equipment.

 Other than injuring themselves, they can also injure other employees, reducing the overall productivity of your staff.
 Ideally, you need to watch out for the stress levels of your employees, and a comfortable accommodation unit can help you achieve this.
 Not only can employees get enough rest, but they can also enjoy relaxing music and entertainment to keep them engaged.